erika-e/dotfiles/README.md

 Things to do:

 * Revisit VS code Settings
+* Do some dbt work and finish fleshing out aliases etc in .zshrc
 * Add shell scripts to copy settings up and down
 * Add a shell script for maintaining the repo, e.g. updating .zshrc, the Brewfile, and the VSCode extension list
 * Check out [these best practices](https://gist.github.com/ChristopherA/a579274536aab36ea9966f301ff14f3f) before adding update scripts